Hans Filbinger: Filbinger affair

 The first criticism of Filbinger's war time record dates back to 10 April 1972.
 Two weeks before the Baden-Württemberg state elections, the Der Spiegel magazine published one of Filbinger's verdicts.
 On 29 May 1945, Filbinger presided at the trial against artillery man Petzold and sentenced him to six months imprisonment for incitement of discontent, refusal of obedience and resistance.
 In an editorial, the Spiegel also claimed that, based on Petzold's memories, Filbinger had referred to Hitler as "our beloved Führer ... who has brought the fatherland back up".
 Filbinger immediately reacted by filing a lawsuit against the Spiegel, demanding that the Spiegel desist from making such a claim.
 The court decided in favour of Filbinger, since it found Petzold an unreliable witness and the alleged quote in conflict with Filbinger's other utterances and actions.

-Nonetheless, allegations against Filbinger continued at various occasions, e.g. in 1974 when Filbinger as President of the Bundesrat spoke at the tricennial of the 20 July Plot, or in 1975 during the debate about a nuclear facility at Wyhl.
+Nonetheless, allegations against Filbinger continued at various occasions, e.g. in 1974 when Filbinger as President of the Bundesrat spoke at the tricennial of the 20 July Plot, or in 1975 during the debate about the Wyhl Nuclear Power Plant.
 Debaters often twisted or neglected the existing evidence or confused the circumstance, Petzold's anti-Nazi stance in particular, with the actual verdict.

 Filbinger's verdict against Petzold was especially criticized for having occurred after the surrender of the German military on 8 May 1945.
 However, the British military command had charged German officers in Norway with maintaining order among the German prisoners-of-war.
 Later the Petzold trial was confused with other cases involving Filbinger, creating the legend that Filbinger had sentenced a soldier to death for having spoken out against Nazism after German surrender.